iffiX/machin/README.md

 pip install machin
 ```

-**Note**: Currently only a fraction of all functions is supported on Windows, to test whether
+**Note**: Currently only a fraction of all functions is supported on platforms other than linux
-the code is running correctly, you can run the corresponding test script in the root directory:
+(mainly distributed algorithms), to test whether the code is running correctly, you can run the
+corresponding test script for your platform in the root directory:
 ```
 run_win_test.bat
-run_lunux_test.sh
+run_linux_test.sh
+run_macos_test.sh
 ```
+Some errors may occur due to incorrect setup of libraries, make sure you have installed `graphviz`
+etc.

 ### Contributing
 ---